coreyzev/drought-watch/README.md

   * Total precipitation over X amount of time VERSUS total needed in X amount to fix drought
   * Simple weather forcast?
 * Get a CI build going

+---

+Want to help out?
+Set up your idea here: https://github.com/coreyzev/drought-watch/issues/new

+Fork it and collaborate.
+I'm running it on a DigitalOcean LAMP server at the moment.
+Ubuntu 14